 Conservation program managers, the Regional Technical Forum, and regulators should use the benefit/cost ratio method outlined below to determine cost-effectiveness.
 This method assures that all the costs and benefits are captured, that the time-dependent shape of the savings are accounted for, and that the capacity contribution of the measures are fully taken into account.
+Individual entities may have differing input values than the ones presented below, given specific needs, but the methodology to estimate these parameters should be consistent.
 If a measure's benefit to cost ratio, from a total resource cost perspective, is greater than one, the measure is considered cost-effective.
-This ratio is calculated as follows, where all parameters are in constant dollar value12:
+This ratio is calculated as follows, where all parameters are in constant dollar value: